About Chittenden County BPE:

 - Burlington Electric Dept.

-- Plugging into 2 larger networking events for you, your Senior Leadership team and colleagues
+- Access to 2 larger networking events for you, your Senior Leadership team and colleagues

 “We have loved being part of Change the Story’s Business Peer Exchange and it has really helped us move forward equity conversations and policies organizationally.
 We have a newly formed Equity Committee that is planning multiple staff trainings around sexual harassment, implicit bias and racism for 2018.
 We’re also working on the language in our job descriptions and hiring processes, doing a wage and benefit assessment for all employees, working on engaging our board in these discussions, and lots more.
 We have a staff lunch planned for the Change The Story Conversation Cards toolkit and I’m excited to try it out!
 We had a goal of getting all of our managers to at least one BPE and I think we’re pretty close to achieving that goal.Chelsea Frisbee, Intervale Center